MariePittet/Bayesian_VLSM_R/README.md

 Contributor: Marie Pittet, marie.pittet93@gmail.com, Jan 2025

 Full R-based Bayesian Voxel-Based Lesion-Symptom Mapping with publication ready plots of selected slices.
 This is particularly suitable for the exploration of the effects of lesions on behavioral outcomes (symptoms) in small sample sizes.
 A first analysis using the frequentist approach (t-tests) is performed for comparison.
 The second approach is the bVLSM using bayesian t-tests (with the "BayesFactor" package), with Cauchy priors.
 BVLSM -also called Bayesian Lesion-Deficit Inference (BLDI), does not really benefit from lesion-volume correction (Sperber et al., 2023), hence it is not applied here.
 A visualization in the axial plane is provided, as well as a visualization of selected slices in the sagittal, coronal, and axial planes.
+Additionnally, the significant voxels are attributed to Talairach atlas' regions in a table for easy interpretation.

 Input:
 - A 4d file containing the normalized lesions of all patients